sudtek/createPythonVirtualEnv/README.md

 #4) Later to (re)activate this specific environement chdir to the directrory ~/virtualenvironment/my_env

 #5) Reactivate my_env with this command* :

-source my_venv/bin/activate
+source bin/activate

-or
+or equivalent

-. my_venv/bin/activate
+. bin/activate

-nota : source is equivalent to dot .

 #6) you must see this prompt :
 (my_venv) myuser@mycomputer:~/virtualenvironment/my_env$